rustfs/helm/README.md

 # TLS configuration

-By default, tls is not enabled.If you want to enable tls(recommendated),you can follow below steps:
+By default, tls is not enabled.
+If you want to enable tls (recommended), you can follow below steps:

 * Step 1: Certification generation

-You can request cert and key from CA or use the self-signed cert(**not recommendated on prod**),and put those two files(eg, `tls.crt` and `tls.key`) under some directory on server, for example `tls` directory.
+You can request cert and key from CA or use the self-signed cert(**not recommended in prod**), and put those two files (e.g. `tls.crt` and `tls.key`) under some directory on server, for example `tls` directory.

 * Step 2: Certification specifying